+Epigenetic Feedback Regulation Accelerates Adaptation and Evolution.
+A simple cell model consisting of a gene regulatory network with epigenetic feedback regulation is studied to evaluate the effect of epigenetic dynamics on adaptation and evolution.
 We find that, the type of epigenetic dynamics considered enables a cell to adapt to unfamiliar environmental changes, for which no regulatory program has been prepared, through noise-driven selection of a cellular state with a high growth rate.
 Furthermore, we demonstrate that the inclusion of epigenetic regulation promotes evolutionary development of a regulatory network that can respond to environmental changes in a fast and precise manner.
+These results strongly suggest that epigenetic feedback regulation in gene expression dynamics provides a significant increase in fitness by engendering an increase in cellular plasticity during adaptation and evolution.

+Figures Citation: Furusawa C, Kaneko K (2013) Epigenetic Feedback Regulation Accelerates Adaptation and Evolution.
+Editor: Miguel A. Introduction Model .
 Bed bugs bite back thanks to evolution.
 Resource library : Evo in the news : Bed bugs bite back thanks to evolutionSeptember 2010 Where's the evolution?
 What's to be done if you wind up the unhappy bunkmate to a nest of these pests?
 In the past, the answer was simply to spray with a pesticide.
 Unfortunately, that response is less effective than it used to be — not because the pesticides used today are weak — but because bed bugs have evolved resistance to the most commonly used chemicals.
 The top choice for bed bug infestations are two related groups of chemicals that are both toxic and repellent to the bugs: pyrethrins, which are extracted from chrysanthemum plants, and pyrethroids, the synthetic versions of those chemicals.
 The evolution of pyrethrin in plants in the first place probably resulted from natural selection for plants better able to avoid being eaten by insects.

 (Asher 2009).
 That just incentivizes people to breed more of these intentionally unhealthy animals.
 The dogs on the left are from the 1915 book, ‘Breeds of All Nations‘ by W.E.
+Mason.
 It seems incredible that at one time the Bull Terrier was a handsome, athletic dog.
 The Basset Hound has gotten lower, has suffered changes to its rear leg structure, has excessive skin, vertebra problems, droopy eyes prone to entropion and ectropion and excessively large ears.

-Ss0707_24.
+A shorter face means a host of problems.
+Once a noble working dog, the modern St. Ss0707_24.
 NIH Curriculum Supplement Series for High School - Evolution and Medicine.
 Origami Birds.
 CladogramsAndGenetics Cytochrome C Lab.
 Caminal Pictures.
 Caminal Lab Simple.
 Caminal Lab Advanced.
 The Family Tree.
 Evolution: Online Lessons for Students: Activity 4- Activity Title.
 Classroom Activities - Evolving Switches Evolving Bodies.
 How did feathers evolve? - Carl Zimmer.
 Camouflage.
 The driving force for molecular evolution of translation.
 Male Chromosomes Are Not Dying Soon, Study Finds : News.
 Update Date: Jan 11, 2014 05:31 PM EST A new study has challenged the notion that Y chromosomes are largely unimportant and will no longer exist in the next 5 million years.
 (Photo : Image Editor/Flickr) A new study has challenged the notion that Y chromosomes are largely unimportant and will no longer exist in the next 5 million years.

 The study has based its findings on a comparison of Y chromosomes in eight African and eight European men.
-“The Y chromosome has lost 90 percent of the genes it once shared with the X chromosome, and some scientists have speculated that the Y chromosome will disappear in less than 5 million years,” said evolutionary biologist Melissa A. The study also acknowledged that few mammals have completely lost their Y chromosome.
+“The Y chromosome has lost 90 percent of the genes it once shared with the X chromosome, and some scientists have speculated that the Y chromosome will disappear in less than 5 million years,” said evolutionary biologist Melissa A. Wilson Sayres, a researcher in the Department of Integrative Biology at UC Berkeley, according to Science Recorder.
+The study also acknowledged that few mammals have completely lost their Y chromosome.

 “Melissa’s results are quite stunning.
 Tagsmale, chromosomes, Dying, Soon, Study © 2013 Counsel&Heal All rights reserved.
 Needlogin?type=login&redirecturl=http%3A%2F%2Fwww.postcrescent.
 Build a Cladogram.
 Evolution Timeline.
 EvoGameBoard_PL_sv.png 1 328×3 806 bildpunkter.
 Natural Selection - Natural Selection, Evolution, Mutation.
 Rediscovering Biology - Case Studies: The Genetics of Resistance to HIV Infection.
 This case uses the example of HIV, to explore the relationships between viruses, cells and the immune system, and the role of genes in disease resistance.
 An animation explains PCR (polymerase chain reaction) and electrophoresis and their practical use as a genetic test.
 We will see how mutations in an HIV receptor confer relative reslstance to infection.
 We will find out how often this mutation occurs in the general population, and see data about additional mechanisms of HIV resistance.

 Before beginning this case study, you may want to review these related materials: • HIV and AIDS Video • HIV and AIDS Online Text • Human Evolution Online Text • Genomics Video • Genomics Online Text.
 Charles Darwin's Game of Survival.
 Extraordinary Adaptation.
 What are viruses?
 Evoltion defined.
 Evolution.
 Welcome to Evolution 101!

 Classifying Life.
 10 Vestigial Traits You Didn't Know You Had.
 Darwin, a naturalist's voyage around the world - CNRS sagascience.
 Evolution Lab.
 Evolutionary Biology for iPhone 3GS, iPhone 4, iPhone 4S, iPhone 5, iPod touch (3rd generation), iPod touch (4th generation), iPod touch (5th generation) and iPad on the iTunes App Store.
 Evolution in an RNA world.
 [Cold Spring Harb Symp Quant Biol.
 2009] - PubMed result.
 Evolution.
 The driving force for molecular evolution of translation.
 Evolution.